Avo-k/black_numba/README.md

 My goal is in a 1st time to make a strong engine in python and then in a 2nd to shape its play-style to make it very aggressive and fun-to-play-against for humans.
-Even if it has to become weaker in the process, a husler engine which sacrifice pieces for tempo and mobility and try to dirty flag you is my final goal.
+Even if it has to become weaker in the process, a hustler engine which sacrifice pieces for tempo and mobility and try to dirty flag you is my final goal.